marco-sloppigher/PA1-test/PA1_template.md

 ```

 ### 2. Histogram of the total number of steps taken each day
 The difference between histogram and bar plot is important here.
-We should bear in mind that our goal is not to plot the date on the x-axis and the the total number of steps on the y-axis, but rather to create bins of number of steps (whereby the size of the bins is arbitrary) in order to represent the frequency (count) of a certain range of steps (e.g., how many days did the subject take a number of steps that lies between 4000 and 5000?).
+We should bear in mind that our goal is not to plot the date on the x-axis and the total number of steps on the y-axis, but rather to create bins of number of steps (whereby the size of the bins is arbitrary) in order to represent the frequency (count) of a certain range of steps (e.g., how many days did the subject take a number of steps that lies between 4000 and 5000?).

 ```r